Last Updated on July 6, 2022 by rudyooms

 If you want to be able to alert your Helpdesk or your ticket system, you can create an additional alert rule to make sure some people are alerted when an event occurs.

-You can do so by opening your Log workspace again and click on “Alerts”
+You can do so by opening your Log workspace again and clicking on “Alerts”

 To begin creating a new rule, just click on “New Alert ” and select the conditions when we need to be alerted.

-Please note: We also need to define a Action group with a corresponding email address attached to it, you could select an existing one or create a new one
+Please note: We also need to define an Action group with a corresponding email address attached to it, you could select an existing one or create a new one

 The results when you configured an Alert rule!